THE REV. LAUREN APPLEGATE(Served from 2015 - 2020)

 THE REV. AUGUSTUS V. TIETBOHL(Served from 1962 - 1990)

-The Rev. Augustus V. Tietbohl graduated from Susquehanna University in 1948 and from the Lutheran Theological Seminary in Gettysburg, PA in 1951.
+The Rev. Augustus V. Tietbohl graduated from Susquehanna University in 1948 and the Lutheran Theological Seminary in Gettysburg, PA in 1951.
 His first parish was Faith Lutheran Church in Phildelphia, PA.
 He married Josephine (Kammerer) Tietbohl in May, 1953 and had 3 children.
 His second call was St. John's Evangelical Lutheran Church in Nanticoke, PA.
-In 1962 he was called to New Jerusalem, where served God and this congregation for 28 years until his retirement.
+In 1962 he was called to New Jerusalem, where he served God and this congregation for 28 years until his retirement.

 THE REV. EARL E. ZEINER(Served from 1958 - 1961)